-If you have any questions about this report or concerning your water utility, please contact either Mike Putnam (Paxton DPW director), or Travis Thibault (Paxton Water Dept. foreman) by calling (508) 753-9077, or by writing to this address: 107 Holden Road, Paxton, Ma.
+If you have any questions about this report or concerning your water utility, please contact Travis Thibault (Paxton Water Dept. Superintendent) by calling (508) 753-9077, or by writing to this address: 107 Holden Road, Paxton, Ma.
 01612.

 We at the Paxton Water Department want to make certain that all of our customers are informed about their drinking water, and their water utility.
 We welcome any of our customers to attend the Water Board meetings which are held monthly.
 The dates, times, and locations are posted at the Town Hall (697 Pleasant Street) in Paxton.